 St Benedict’s teachers use a variety of assessment tools including teacher observation, student/teacher consultation, focused analysis (examining specific details of student’s demonstrations of learning), data monitoring tools, formative assessment tools, standardised testing and peer and self-assessments.
 Through using a range and balance of assessment techniques our teachers gather valuable data for all their learners.

 St Benedict teachers are committed to an open door philosophy.
 Parents are invited to contact their child’s class teacher whenever they have a concern and/or want more information regarding their child’s learning.
-To view our current Communication Policy simply click on the link below:
+For more information click on the Communication Policy link here.

 There are many opportunities throughout the year for the curriculum to be communicated to parents/caregivers: